lindgr3n/heroes-of-vue/docs/tutorial/README.md

 Look at [part3](https://heroes-of-vue.netlify.com/tutorial-parts/part3.html) to see it in action.

-Here we could chain if we like multiple filter together
+Here we could chain it if we want to use multiple filters together using the `|` (pipe) operator.

 ```js
 message | filterA | filterB
 ```

-We also have the ability to register a global filter so we don't need to set it up on the component.
+We also have the ability to register a global filter so we don't need to set it up on the component level.

 ```js
 Vue.filter('uppercase', function (value) {